 Significance of the Chatham County Working Lands

-- Identified as priority conservation area in the Triangle GreenPrint and Chatham County Farmland Protection Plan
+- Identified as a priority conservation area in the Triangle GreenPrint and Chatham County Farmland Protection Plan

 - Home to some of the best agricultural soils in the region